jusdorge/hello-world/README.md

-thats me benhaddou mohamed amine attempting to inderstand the principal of gihub
+thats me benhaddou mohamed amine attempting to understand the fondamantal of gihub